DaVinci-lab/.github/profile/README.md

 #### About

-At Da Vinci Labs, we study and develop intelligent systems that support models targeted at thinking, perception and action.
+We provide consulting around development of intelligent systems that support models targeted at thinking, perception and action.

-#### Research Focus and themes  🔭 :electron:
+#### Services

 - Healthcare Applications
 - Process Oriented Data Science